Empty shops in Ipswich 'need entrepreneurs'

 A joint Waitrose and John Lewis at Home superstore has opened at the former Cranes factory site in east Ipswich employing 375 people.

-Ipswich's two town centre shopping centres have empty units, the former civic centre site is still undeveloped and Sir Stuart Rose, the former chairman of Marks and Spencer, has offered his input into revitalising the town centre.'A nonsense'
+Ipswich's two town centre shopping centres have empty units, the former civic centre site is still undeveloped and Sir Stuart Rose, the former chairman of Marks and Spencer, has offered his input into revitalising the town centre.

 Paul Clement, the executive director of Ipswich Central, said: "The important thing is that we turn our attention back to the town centre and be very entrepreneurial about how we grant planning permission within it.